VentionCo/mm-python-api/README.md

 - The console or terminal will display various status messages while the program runs.

-- To stop the execution of the program, press CRTL + c
+- To stop the execution of the program you can always press CRTL + c

 ## G-Code